kintone-workshops/React-x-REST-API-Workshop/docs/Zoom_Chat.md

 If you have not already, sign up for the FREE Kintone Developer License:
 https://kintone.dev/new

-✅ Use Chrome or Firefox ; ⚠️ NO Safari
+* ✅ Use Chrome or Firefox
+* ⚠️ NO Safari
+* ⚡ Accept Cookies first!

 Thank you for waiting & see you soon!